Key points:

 Considered a safe-haven asset when markets are volatile, gold is an asset that is influenced by various factors, not just by investment demand.
 This makes it effective to help diversify and balance out other losses in times of market stress.

-Gold generally retains its value so it is a fall-back asset in uncertain times.
-But on the other hand, when markets are stable and rising, investors go for other assets that can give high interest for greater returns.
+Gold generally retains its value, making it a reliable asset in uncertain times.
+But when markets are stable and/or rising, investors often prefer assets that offer higher returns.

 We look back at history to illustrate this: